Secure attachment: Research

+The Strange Situation

 The Strange Situation was an experimental procedure developed by Ainsworth to study the variety of attachment forms between one- to two-year-olds and their mothers.
 Mothers at the time were their primary caregivers.
 The sample was made up of 100 middle class American families.
 There was a room set up with one-way glass allowing the researcher to observe the interaction.
 Inside the room, there were some toys and a confederate, fulfilling the role of stranger.
 The Strange Situation had eight episodes lasting three minutes each.
 The behavior of the infant was observed during each phase.
 The mother, baby and experimenter were all together initially.
 This phase lasted less than one minute.
 Then the mother and baby were alone in the room.
 A stranger, confederate, joined the mother and infant.
 After a set time had passed, the mother would leave the room, leaving her child with the stranger.
 The children with a secure attachment to their mother would cry for a few minutes but were able to compose themselves and play with the toys.
 Once the mother returned, the children with secure attachments greeted them and returned to play.
 Sometimes, they would show their mothers the toys with which they had played.
 As the mother returned, the stranger left.
 Then the mother left and the infant was left alone.
 The stranger returned.
 Lastly, the mother returned and the stranger left.
 This strange situation became the basis of the attachment theory.

+Wire Mother vs Cloth Mother Study

 More research was performed by Harry Harlow with monkeys.
 He utilized the strange situation to see if a monkey would go to a cloth mother or a mother that offers food to the baby.
 The baby monkey would choose to snuggle up to the cloth mother and felt secure.
 If the experiment was performed again without the cloth mother then the baby monkey would freeze up, scream, and cry.
 This study shows a secure attachment to something that is soft and comforting.
 Babies can feel the same way with blankets or stuffed animals.

+Cultural Differences

+Cultural practices play an important in shaping how prevalent secure attachments are in different countries.

+For example, in Japan, close family relationships and group harmony are highly valued, which is why anxious-resistant attachments are more common, and this is due to the prioritization of caregiver responsiveness.

+In contrast, Germany has high rates of avoidant attachment styles due to their emphasis on independence and self-reliance, and this is because children are encouraged to be more autonomous from a young age.

+The United States value an individualistic culture, where secure attachments are fairly common, but other insecure attachment styles may develop depending on parenting practices and societal norms.